Origins of the railway line.

 The Carr Fowler Construction siding was located between Rohs Rd and Murphy St East Bendigo, being officially opened on 2 February 1963 (although not fully completed until 22 May 1963).
 The siding was used for deliver of bulk tanker products, and noted as not used for a number of years in October 1986.
 The Carr Fowler company came under the control of the Boral company.
 When reconstruction of this site and equipment did occur, and the removal of the adjacent railway, it is understood that the siding’s rails/sleepers that were located within this private property were not lifted and still remain under the fill and asphalt today.

-Contractor McDermott & Sons had to construct two significant sized pile timber bridges to cross the Mollison Creek (then known as the Pyalong Creek) and the Hanford or Percival Creek at Pyalong.
+Contractor McDermott & Sons had to construct two significantly sized pile timber bridges to cross the Mollison Creek (then known as the Pyalong Creek) and the Hanford Creek (or Percival Creek) at Pyalong.
 Both these bridges consumed a significant amount of quantity of timber, their dimensions being considerable.
-The Mollison Creek bridge’s length being 411 feet (125 metres) with 27 openings at approx 15 feet (4.57 metres) apart.
+The Mollison Creek bridge’s height and length is impressive at 411 feet (125 metres) with 27 openings at approx 15 feet (4.57 metres) apart.
 This bridge’s height above the creek bed varied of course, having an original height of approx 50 plus feet (15 plus metres) at its centre (this height increased over the following decades due to scouring of the creek bed taking place).
 Sleepers on top of this bridge numbered 185 in total, each at a length of 7’6” placed in gravel ballast.
-The actual railway line was separately supplied by Victorian Railways, and was the 60lb weight graded line.
+Steel rails of 60lb/yd weight (approximately 30kg/m) were separately supplied by the Victorian Railways.

-The two timber bridges at Pyalong were believed to have been completed in 1888-89, with this section of line opening in mid 1889, and both bridges having now survived fairly much visually intact after 124 years.
+The two timber bridges at Pyalong are believed to have been completed in 1889, with this section of line opening in mid 1889 and now have survived fairly much visually intact after approx. 130 years.
 Both remain a tribute to the original 19th century engineers and skilled workers who designed, built and maintained them.
 In 2010, to determine both these bridge’s condition, a full engineering assessment was funded and carried out early in 2011.
 This assessment found that most of the timber elements of both bridges to had significant reduction of structural integrity.
 The Victorian Railways’ original plan records having recorded major replacement of structural elements such as piles, walers, cross heads, beams, and braces occurring in the 1920s & 30’s.

-So after a period of reduced normal maintenance, then more than 45 years of neglect since the railway closed, both these bridges are in a precarious state of possible collapse and possible loss to the local community and general public.
-Their ultimate fate in the 21st century will depend upon the community, the various interest groups, as well as responses by the various levels of government of the day.
+So after a period of reduced normal maintenance, then more than 50 years of neglect since the railway closed, both these bridges are now in a precarious state of possible collapse and possible loss to the local community and general public.
+Their ultimate fate in the 21st century will depend upon the community, interest groups, and possible responses by the various levels of government of the day.
+While both bridges were heritage classified in 1972 and 1973, and are listed by Heritage Victoria as VHR H1695 and VHR H1451, sadly there has been no action to date by Heritage Victoria or the State Government to prevent the loss of these bridges!

 Dismantling the line.